pablovalle/MT_of_VLAs/README.md

 ```

 ## Installation for each VLA
 Each VLA needs it's own dependencies and libraries, so we opted to generate a virtual environment for each of them.
-First, follow the following steps that are common for all the environments.
+First, follow the following steps that are common for all the environments execpt for Gr00t.

 Create an anaconda environment:
 ```